Zulfus/web3-event-monitor/README.md

 ## Usage

 First import the module then setup the connection.
-First get the instance, set the providers and initialise web3.
+Get the instance, set the providers and initialise web3.

 ```
 const SubscribeService = require("web3-event-monitor");